python-diccionarios

 Modifying elements

-To modify a dictionary, simply assign a new value to an existing key or add a new key-value pair as follows:
+To modify a dictionary, you simply assign a new value to an existing key or add a new key-value pair as follows:

 my_dictionary["key1"] = new_value